"Granny tax" is hard sell for Conservatives

-LONDON The ruling Conservatives were pilloried on Thursday as a party pandering to millionaires and slapping a "Granny tax" on pensioners in a budget they defended as a spur to growth.
+LONDON The Conservatives were pilloried on Thursday as a party pandering to millionaires and slapping a "Granny Tax" on pensioners in a budget they defended as a spur to economic growth.

-Chancellor George Osborne, in announcing a freeze on tax allowances for pensioners in Wednesday's budget, said this would be offset by a rise in pensions.
-But the Granny tax epithet played too easily to media, friend and foe alike, and to a public weary of austerity measures.
+Chancellor George Osborne, in announcing a freeze on tax allowances for pensioners in Wednesday's budget, said any losses would be offset by a rise in pensions.
+But the Granny Tax epithet played too easily to media, friend and foe alike, and to a public weary of austerity measures.

-The "nasty party" label Prime Minister David Cameron fought to shed after the Conservatives' 13 years in opposition until 2010 loomed large again for sceptics who also seized on a cut in the top rate of income tax to 45 percent from 50.
+The "nasty party" label Prime Minister David Cameron fought to shed after the Conservatives' long years of opposition wilderness, loomed large again for sceptics who also seized on a cut in the top rate of income tax to 45 percent from 50.

-Both measures stung against a backdrop of steep public spending cuts as part of a seven-year austerity drive to cut Britain's deficit, which Osborne says will keep interest rates down and help the economy recover from the slump of 2008-2009.
+Both measures were particularly controversial because they came against a backdrop of steep cuts in public spending as part of a seven-year austerity programme to cut Britain's deficit, which Osborne says is essential to keep interest rates down and help the economy recover from the deep slump of 2008-2009.

-The left-leaning Daily Mirror tabloid had a doctored image of Osborne and Cameron in hooded tops carrying a baseball bat under the headline "Mugged!"
+The Daily Mirror had a doctored image of Osborne and Cameron in hooded tops carrying a baseball bat under the headline "Mugged!"

-Osborne will be quick to point to research by the Institute for Fiscal Studies (IFS), a highly-respected independent body, which said that pensioners would lose on average only about 0.25 percent of their income in 2014 as a result of this budget.

-But such points were unlikely to turn the tide of bad headlines, with even the pro-Conservative Daily Telegraph slamming the Granny tax.
-This is damaging for a party that desperately needs to appeal to a broad range of voters.
+With even the firmly pro-Conservative Daily Telegraph slamming the Granny tax, the coverage was damaging for a party that desperately needs to appeal to a broad range of voters if it is to escape from coalition and rule alone once more.

+In the 2010 election that brought Cameron to power, 44 percent in the 65+ age group voted Conservative and 31 pct Labour, according to an analysis by pollsters Ipsos MORI.

-The Conservatives failed to win a majority in 2010 and had to form a government with the Liberal Democrats, a much smaller, left-leaning party.
-Osborne, the top Conservative strategist, is focused on the goal of an outright Conservative win in 2015.
+The Conservatives failed to win a parliamentary majority in 2010 and had to form a government with the Liberal Democrats.
+Osborne, the Conservatives' top political strategist, is firmly focused on the goal of an outright Conservative win in 2015.

-Pensioners were the age group with the highest proportion of Conservative voters in the 2010 election, so he needs to keep their support but also win over younger voters.

 His 2012 budget demonstrated that he believes the way to achieve that is through economic growth, and that he is prepared to take enormous political risks to stimulate that growth.